Student Life & Learning

 ٱلسَّلَامُ عَلَيْكُمْ As-salamu alaykum

 Do you want to learn more about the Middle East from its language, art and cuisine?
 Then this is the whakareinga for you!
-By the end of this you’ll be able to speak some Arabic and will have learnt how to cook a bunch of different dishes!
+By the end of this you’ll be able to speak Arabic and will have learnt how to cook a bunch of different dishes!
+5 sessions will be language based and the other 5 will be cooking based.
 There will be a $15 fee to help cover the costs of ingredients.
 Let’s go on a journey together and expand our knowledge about the region!
 (Miss R)

 Film Studies